camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 A [process application](/components/modeler/web-modeler/process-applications.md) is a special type of Web Modeler folder that allows you to work on a set of related files and
 [deploy](/components/modeler/web-modeler/process-applications.md#deploy-and-run-a-process-application) them as a single bundle with just one click.
 This reduces the risk of having a broken deployment at runtime, and makes it more convenient to deploy related files.

 If you create a milestone on the main process of a process application, milestones are created for all other assets in the application, to make it easier to track or revert changes.
+See [create a bulk milestone](process-applications.md#create-a-bulk-milestone).

 :::note
 Milestones of resources belonging to a process application are tied to the main process and cannot be modified.